ernitingarg/ernitingarg/README.md

 I am individual contributor as well as very good to play multiple side roles in well balanced way.
 Below are some of my key experiences and roles which i am currenty playing.

-o Technical Lead & Software Architect roles o Proficiency as a Backend engineer o Experience as a Blockchain engineer o Cloud engineer experience with Azure, AWS, and GCP o Experience as a DevOps engineer, including knowledge of Azure DevOps o Experience as a Production, Database, and SRE engineer o Demonstrated expertise in global release and deployment management o	Experience as people management upto 8-15 members.
+- Technical Lead & Software Architect roles
+- Proficiency as a Backend engineer
+- Experience as a Blockchain engineer
+- Cloud engineer experience with Azure, AWS, and GCP
+- Experience as a DevOps engineer, including knowledge of Azure DevOps
+- Experience as a Production, Database, and SRE engineer
+- Demonstrated expertise in global release and deployment management
+-	Experience as people management upto 8-15 members.

 ### Technical skills